Basic Troubleshooting Tips

 I used to be able to do this thing and after I change this other thing then this thing stopped working.

-Basically, before submitting your question to Community, make sure your post contains the basics of "What am I trying to do", "what do I think should be happening", and "What is happening instead".
+Basically, before submitting your question to Community, make sure your post contains the basics of "what am I trying to do", "what do I think should be happening", and "what is happening instead".
 If you are filing an issue on GitHub, use the Issue Templates - they ask for information for a reason.

 Be Ready to Provide Requested Basic Troubleshooting Info